The Witch-Cult in Western Europe: Reception

 The idea of a witch cult that until early modern times managed to survive was quickly dismissed by historians.

-From the 1920s on, Murray's theory was assailed by real historians such as George Lincoln Burr, Hugh Trevor-Roper and more recently by Keith Thomas.
+From the 1920s on, Murray's theory was debunked by real historians such as George Lincoln Burr, Hugh Trevor-Roper and more recently by Keith Thomas.
 Most mainstream folklorists, including most of Murray's contemporaries, did not take her hypothesis seriously.
 Rather than accept Murray's naturalistic explanation for the magical feats and rituals ascribed to witches during the early modern trials, other scholars argued that the entire scenario was always fictitious and did not require a naturalistic explanation.
 The supposed details of the rituals and witchcraft practices described in trial records were simply invented by victims under torture or threat of torture, based on the kinds of diabolic rites that clergy of the time would have expected to hear about.
 Almost all of Murray's peers regarded the witch-cult theory as incorrect and based on poor scholarship.
 Modern scholars have noted that Murray was highly selective in the evidence she pulled from trial accounts, favoring details that supported her theory and ignoring details that clearly had no naturalistic analogue.
 Murray often contradicted herself within her own books, citing accounts in one chapter as evidence for naturalistic explanations while using exactly the same passages to argue opposite points in the next.

 Modern scholars of the history of witchcraft agree that it is very unlikely that such a witch-cult really existed, or that this cult or religion came to an end because the Christian church wanted to eradicate the followers of a pagan tradition.
-One of these modern critics, social anthropologist Alan Macfarlane criticized Murray's work in his book Witchcraft Prosecutions in Essex, 1500-1600: A Sociological Analysis.
+One of these modern critics, social anthropologist Alan Macfarlane, criticized Murray's work in his book Witchcraft Prosecutions in Essex, 1500-1600: A Sociological Analysis.
 He says that his main criticism on Murray's work is that she erroneously jumbled together all sorts of European folklore out of context.
 He argued that she had taken the things that people believed as factual evidence.
 From his own research on witchcraft in Essex, Macfarlane found no traces of a Sabbath, Coven or the demonic pact, except perhaps in the witch trials of 1645, nor of any pagan underground cult or any group calling themselves witches.
 Likewise Keith Thomas criticises Murray for her selective use of evidence and 'the deficiencies of her historical method'.

 A few scholars, however, argued that despite the exaggerated claims Murray made, there could be some truth in her hypothesis.
 Arno Rune Berg noted in his 1947 book Witches, Demons and Fertility a number of "ordinary" elements that were cited in descriptions of the witches' Sabbath.
 This could be an indication there had actually been meetings, which would have transformed into phantasmagoria later, under the influence of the imagination.